Ancient Indian Inventions Discoveries:

-In the branch of Mathematics also the following discoveries took place:
+In the Branch of Mathematics also the following Discoveries and took Place:

 The eye would later be soaked with warm butter and then bandaged.
 Greek philosophers and scientists traveled to India where these surgeries were performed by physicians.
 The removal of cataract by surgery was also introduced into China from India.